saucam/formula/README.md

 2. For cars that are seen to have crossed the finish line, rule to decrease the speed (in the last tick) in case of nearby cars is not applied.

-2. Converted everything to m/s , m/s^2 and rounded distance calculations to nearest integer for simplicity.
+3. Converted everything to m/s , m/s^2 and rounded distance calculations to nearest integer for simplicity.
    So 1 metre is the minimum change in position detected for each interval

+4. Track supports upto 254 lanes so number of teams to race is limited to 254

 Compilation and running tests: mvn clean package